Job Applicants, employees and former employees

-The sort of information we hold includes your application form, your contract of employment and any amendments to it; correspondence with or about you, for example letters to you about a pay rise or, at your request, a letter to your mortgage provider confirming your salary; information needed for payroll, benefits and expenses purposes; contact and emergency contact details; records of holiday, sickness and other absence; information needed for equal opportunities monitoring policy; and records relating to your career history, such as training records, appraisals, other performance measures and, where appropriate, disciplinary and grievance records.
+The sort of information we hold includes your application form, your contract of employment and any amendments to it; correspondence with or about you, for example letters to you about a pay rise or, at your request, a letter to your mortgage provider confirming your salary; information needed for payroll, benefits and expenses purposes; contact and emergency contact details; records of holiday, sickness and other absence; information needed for equal opportunities monitoring policy; and records relating to your career history, such as your qualifications, training records, appraisals, other performance measures and, where appropriate, disciplinary and grievance records.

 You will, of course, inevitably be referred to in many ALLIANCE documents and records that are produced by you and your colleagues in the course of carrying out your duties and the business of the ALLIANCE.

 Where necessary, we may keep information relating to your health, which could include reasons for absence and GP reports and notes.
-This information will be used to comply with our health and safety and occupational health obligations – to consider how your health affects your ability to do your job and whether any adjustments to your job might be appropriate.
+This information will be used in order to comply with our health and safety and occupational health obligations – to consider how your health affects your ability to do your job and whether any adjustments to your job might be appropriate.
 We will also need this data to administer and manage statutory and ALLIANCE sick pay.

 Where we process special categories of information relating to your racial or ethnic origin, political opinions, religious and philosophical beliefs, trade union membership, biometric data or sexual orientation, we will always obtain your explicit consent to those activities unless this is not required by law or the information is required to protect your health in an emergency.
 Where we are processing data based on your consent, you have the right to withdraw that consent at any time.